hEKiM13/hekim13.github.io/_drafts/create-microservice-with-powershell-and-dotnet-cli.md

-# Create a Microservice with Powershell
+# Create a Microservice with Powershell and the DotNet CLI

 - Save the following as a Powershell script